holoviz-topics/holoSeq/README.md

 2024-10-29 17:06:33,649 Bokeh app running at: http://localhost:5006/holoseq_display
 2024-10-29 17:06:33,649 Starting Bokeh server with process id: 388673
 ```

-No processing will take place until a browser window is opened at the address shown, and it will take 10-20 seconds to read the 3.4M pairs and to show the interactive visualisation.
+The server will start, but no processing takes place until a browser window is opened at the address shown.
+Takes 10-20 seconds to read the 3.4M pairs of coordinates
+for the interactive visualisation.

 When the plot appears, the view is controlled by the usual Bokeh tools in the toolbar on the left of the plot.